microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 Transfers to the `LockTable` due to main log evictions are handled in the following manner:
 - A new `TentativeHeadAddress` (THA) field is added next to `HeadAddress`.
-- Shifting HeadAddress is now done in two steps: Update THA, then update HeadAddress
+- Shifting HeadAddress is now done in three steps: Update THA, handle evictions, then update HeadAddress
-- The purpose of THA is:
-  - No record at address < THA shall be touched for Lock operations (lock or unlock).
-  - Existing locks will remain there until transferred to the lock table.
-  - A thread that attempts to unlock a record < THA must wait for the lock table to get populated (details below)
-    - To mitigate unlocking records that were never locked, this must abandon the wait when the record to be unlocked becomes < HeadAddress.

-Here is the sequence of operations to perform record eviction with `LockTable` Transfer:
-- In (PageAligned)ShiftHeadAddress:
+  - In (PageAligned)ShiftHeadAddress, we now:
-  - TentativeHeadAddress = desired new HeadAddress
-  - BumpCurrentEpoch(() => OnPagesReadyToTransfer())
+    - epoch.BumpCurrentEpoch(() => OnPagesReadyToClose(oldTentativeHeadAddress, newHeadAddress));
       - OnPagesReadyToTransfer() is a new routine:
-      - Scan from OldTentativeHeadAddress to new TentativeHeadAddress:
-        - Transfer records to `LockTable`
+        - ReadCacheEvict (via EvictCallback)
+        - epoch.BumpCurrentEpoch(() => OnPagesClosed(newHeadAddress));
-        - This is safe because we are executing in the epoch Drain thread
+          - This actually evicts the pages

-      - OldTentativeHeadAddress = TentativeHeadAddress
-      - HeadAddress = TentativeHeadAddress
+### Recovery Considerations

+We must clear in-memory records' lock bits during FoldOver recovery.
+- Add to checkpoint information an indication of whether any `ManualFasterOperations` were active during the Checkpoint.
+- If this MRO indicator is true:
+  - Scan pages, clearing the locks of any records
+    - These pages do not need to be flushed to disk
+  - Ensure random reads and scans will NOT be flummoxed by the weird lock bits

 ### FASTER Operations